 Two to four Members can join as a Team and split the $100 donation.
 Members decide among themselves how they want to divide the $100, but each Team commits to donating a total of $100.
 It’s up to you to put together your team before the event, and be sure each team member registers, whether they can attend the event or not.
 Each Team gets ONE nomination and ONE vote, so Team Members must come to a consensus on their choices.
 The designated Team Captain is responsible for ensuring the Team Members donate as pledged.
 Team Members will each write their own check in order to document for themselves the charitable donation.
 If you cannot attend either have a friend bring your check or mail it to us afterwards.
 You must be present to nominate and vote.

 What if I can’t attend the meeting?

 All women are welcome to join and donate even if you cannot attend the event.
-Register online or send in a paper form and mail your BLANK check to 100+EWWC, PO Box 216, Ely, MN 55731 within three days of the event.
-We will fill in the payee after the charity is selected, and will include your donation when we present the checks to the charity.
-Note that only Members who attend can vote.
+Register online or send in a paper form and mail your check, payable to the selected charity, to 100+EWWC, PO Box 216, Ely, MN 55731 within three days of the event.
+We will include your donation when we present the checks to the charity.

 What kind of charities can I nominate?